May 11, 2018

 - Not necessarily have any effect on pace of game (this factor would still be dependent on pitchers, batters, and umpires honoring pace-of-game rules)

 - Probably(?) reduce home runs.
-I’m not sure if batters would cut down on their swing early in the at-bat (knowing that pitches get tougher as the at-bat progresses), or swing from the heels early in the at-bat (knowing that’s when they’re likely to see the best pitch to crush)
+I’m not sure if batters would cut down on their swing early in the at-bat (knowing that pitches get tougher as the at-bat progresses), or swing from the heels early in the at-bat (knowing that’s when they’re likely to see the best pitch to crush).
+The most effective way to address the overabundance of home runs might be to modify the composition of the baseball itself

 - Probably reduce strikeouts.
 More at-bats will end early, so this will reduce strikeouts overall.
 However, if you break it down to strikeouts after the count reaches two strikes, the strikeout rate in this particular category will probably increase (but so what?
 If true, this would place greater importance on batters to prevent the count from reaching two strikes – that’s a good thing!)